Martinjoh1/Ticket-Maker/README.md

 ---
 ## Purpose

 The Theater department has been keeping track of their tickets by hand for a very long time.
-We know that this is mostly inefficient, and and can lead to a lot of inaccuracy.
+We know that this is mostly inefficient, and can lead to a lot of inaccuracy.
 This was confirmed by the department chair when she asked if something could be done about the situation currently at hand.
 As a result, we are seeking to build an embedded system that will help them record ticket trends, as well as create tickets electronically, which they can then print physically.

 ## Initial Design Plan